The Great Glen Way | |

 Caol, canoes and canals ....

 We left the B&B and made our way to the official starting point to take photographs.
 I have always had a bit of a moan about the start or end points of the various long distance routes.
-My first introduction to a start point, in Milngavie on the West Highland Way, rather spoilt me and perhaps set the bar a little high, for it was a sleek grey granite monument with carved lettering set on a stepped plinth.
-By comparison the WHW end-point was a cheap plywood affair resembling the finishing post of a horse race, The Offa’s Dyke committee had opted for lumpen brown boulders that looked as if they had been fly-tipped, and the Kintyre way had nothing at all to mark the start or finish of the trail (and God knows if any walk deserved some sort of recognition at its end it was that one – ask Colin).
+My first introduction to a start point – the granite obelisk at Milngavie on the West Highland Way - rather spoilt me and perhaps set the bar a little high.
+By comparison the West Highland Way culminated in a cheap plywood affair resembling the finishing post of a horse race, The Offa’s Dyke committee had opted for lumpen brown boulders that looked as if they had been fly-tipped, and the Kintyre way had nothing at all to mark the start or finish of the trail (and God knows if any walk deserved some sort of reward and recognition on completion it was that one).
 So imagine my delight at finding that the Great Glen Way started with a ten foot high wafer of dressed sandstone carved into elegant curves at its crown and inlaid with colourful and informative plaques telling you everything you might want to know about the journey you were about to take.
 It even had colour photographs.
-Approached from the main road it stood proudly erect in a field of emerald grass with a misty mountain forming a romantic backdrop.
-It could have been a scene from a remote and enchanted glen in the middle of the Highlands.
-However if you walked past it and turned around it presented a different aspect entirely, with a Morrison’s supermarket, the questionable backdrop of Fort William’s commercial precinct and the busy A82.
-Naturally we took our photographs from the approach.
+Kudos to the Great Glen Way initiative who installed this monolith.

-Observation: It’s quite often the case that you spend your life surrounded by iconic images, fixing them in your mind’s eye with perfect clarity and lensed through your imagination, only to be surprised when you are finally presented with the real thing.
-For instance, I had always imagined that Big Ben would be on the scale of the Eiffel Tower but in the flesh it was disappointingly twee.
-I felt the same about Buckingham Palace and Ronnie Corbett (ok, not Ronnie Corbett – he was actually larger than expected but therefore still a bit of a let-down) and now here was the Caledonian Canal.
-Having being told it was designed for ocean-going vessels I had built myself a Scottish version of the Suez Canal in my head.
-In fact the Caledonian was just a little larger than your average Grand Union or Kennet & Avon.
+I think most people have heard of this feat of engineering and I knew it was created in order for ocean-going vessels to traverse Scotland from Fort William to Inverness.
+I had envisaged something on a grand scale, like a Scottish Suez Canal but in reality the Caledonian was just a little larger than your average Grand Union or Kennet & Avon.
 In terms of aesthetics, however, it didn’t disappoint at all – which was just as well as it would be a frequent companion over the next six days – with its avenues of trees, well-kept embankments and gleaming white ironwork.
 It had everything one would wish for from a canal apart from ships; it was deserted of traffic and remained so for the rest of that day.
 We struck off again, along the canal bank, heading north-east, on a well-made gravel path.
 It was flat and easy walking and I mused on the marked contrast this day made compared with Offa’s Dyke, which seemed to be nothing but hills from the very first step.
 Presently I began to fall behind the others, which was a familiar enough pattern and one I had grown used to during previous walks.
 There were good reasons for my tendency to take the rear seat: Bod, for instance, had a pace which I couldn’t match without risk of injury or guaranteeing blisters.
 Then there was the fact that I was forever stopping to compose a photograph or shoot a small piece of video; I soon found that even a minute’s pause placed me several hundred yards adrift.
 Colin seemed naturally inclined to match Bods pace rather than mine.
 And whenever a sharp incline was presented I tended to drop down a few gears to conserve energy and breath.
 As a consequence I spent much of the walk alone in a pleasant reverie; a sort of splendid isolation.

 The canal wound on under a blue sky studded with fluffy clouds, it was bereft of activity save for a pair of canoeists who rowed at a slower pace than our walking.
 They kept me company all the way through to lunchtime, falling behind and then gliding past again whenever I stopped for a media moment.
 They looked strangely self-conscious whenever I overtook them.
 I don’t know why - I think they had the better idea regarding transport: Row all the way to Inverness?
 Yes please.

 We broke for lunch near a small lock keepers cottage at a place called Torcastle, where we came across a convenient trestle table, and calculated an early finish to this first day.
 I remember commenting on the fact that the week would get tougher as we progressed which subsequently proved not to be the case, except for the very last day.
-Bod didn’t have an OS map of this route and seemed to be having withdrawal symptoms.
+Bod didn’t have an OS map of this route and seemed to be missing its presence.
 He asked for Colin’s guide book, which carried a reasonable map of the route, and pored over it whilst he munched his sandwiches.

 I made a video, tried not to sniff too much (for some reason walking always makes my nose run) and waved the camera at the prettiness of Torcastle.
 The canoeists glided by for a final time and I speculated on the pleasant if unremarkable walking we had experienced so far.